imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 But the built-in IPv6 management system does allow for several tunable values that allows the system administrator to control the deployment of IPv6 networks and addresses.
 In order of importance these options are; IPv6 assignment length, IPv6 suffix and IPv6 assignment hint.
 Each of these options will be discussed in detail in this section.
-But it's important understand that in most common configurations the only settting that you are likely to configure is IPv6 assignment length.
-The other two values are likely to remain unconfigured and in the default state.
+It is important understand that in most common configurations the only settting that you are likely to configure is IPv6 assignment length.
+The other two values are likely to remain unconfigured or in the default state.

 .. image:: ../manual-images/Network-Interfaces-Static-Proto-IPv6.png
   :width: 700